List of works by Paul Woodroffe

 This is a listing of the major works of Paul Woodroffe (1875–1954).

 Works

 St Paul

 This church in Bedford, Bedfordshire has a 1908 three-light Woodroffe window in the South Chapel area which depicts the Virgin & Child, St Francis and St Clare.
 The window is in memory of Lettice Mary Shaw who died in 1904.

 St Mary

 For the North Nave area of this Frensham, Surrey church Woodroffe completed a two-light window in 1917 depicting the Annunciation and in memory of H. & P. Baker.

 St Joseph Roman Catholic Church

 For this Bishop Stortford, Hertfordshire church Wodroffe executed two windows in 1906.
 Both were single light windows and depict the Blessed Virgin Mary.

 St John the Evangelist

-For this Brentford, Inner London church Woodroffe completed an East window in the form of a trefoil and depicting St John.
+For St John the Evangelist Church, Brentford in London, Woodroffe completed an East window in the form of a trefoil and depicting St John.